Skip to main navigation Skip to main content

 Hazardous Waste Treatment, Storage, and Disposal Facilities

-A Hazardous Waste Treatment, Storage and Disposal (TSD) Facility Permit is required before constructing and operating a facility that treats, stores, or disposes hazardous of waste onsite.
+A Hazardous Waste Treatment, Storage and Disposal (TSD) Facility Permit is required before constructing and operating a facility that treats, stores, or disposes of hazardous waste onsite.
 Some industries obtain TSD permits to store containers or tanks for extended periods.
 Information on the fees to construct and operate TSD facilities can be found in the Hazardous Waste Branch's "Permit Fee Schedule" document.

 • Aerosol cans